playgroundtech/terraform-aws-config/README.md

   Default: {}

 - `create_aggregator` | (Optional) - Bool
-  Enable this to aggregate with either account or organisation source.
+  Enable this to aggregate with either account or organization source.
 If set to true, `account_aggregation_source` or `organization_aggregation_source` must also be set.
   Default: false

 - `account_aggregation_source` | (Optional) - Object